colaksewal/frontEnd/README.md

 # FrontEnd
-#### This file contains the work that I have done in the frontend area.
+#### This file contains the project that I have done in the frontend .